Dreyannz/AutoScriptVPS/README.md

-# Deb7AutoScriptVPS
+# AutoScriptVPS

-Deb7AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed and user involvement in setting up your VPS
+AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed and user involvement in setting up your VPS

-## Installation Passwords

-* PHCorner
-* Dreyannz
-* LadyClare
-* Deb7AutoScriptVPS

 ## Services Included in Deb7AutoScriptVPS